ImageMagick/Usage-Markdown/crop/index.md

 With a copy of the image, process it in some way to de-emphasize single pixel errors, or scanner dust, while enhancing the effect of large blocks of highly contrasting colors.
 By then using "`-trim`" on this copy, and examining exactly what it did, you can then "`-crop`" the original unmodified image by the same amount.

-Their number of methods of de-emphasizing single pixel errors.
+There are a number of methods of de-emphasizing single pixel errors.
 These include "`-blur`", "`-median`", or even using [Basic Morphology Operators](../#morphology/#basic) to remove specific details, such a text and thin lines.

 This the 'blur' method gives two main controls: